I believe that before we arrive in this life, our souls make agreements.

 Play: Because sacred doesn't have to mean serious, and sometimes the holiest act is a belly laugh that shakes the rafters.

-Grace: That merciful space between “I tried” and “I’ll try again,” where we hold ourselves and each other tenderly.
+Grace: That merciful space between 'I tried' and 'I'll try again,' where we hold ourselves and each other tenderly.

 Liberation: Freeing ourselves from the stories that keep us small so our souls can stretch, yawn, and claim the sky.

-In addition to this work, I am the author of several books exploring grief, belonging, self-trust, and becoming.
 Writing has been another way of listening — and of making space for people to recognize themselves in language.

 Sacred Art of Honoring Grief: Lessons Learned from the Loss of a Child (2022)